threemanifold/miniRAG/README.md

 These design choices enable rapid prototyping and clear demonstration of RAG concepts while maintaining code clarity and ease of understanding.

+### Potential Improvements

+One important observation is that Evaluation Architecture presented above is quite generic and can be used to measure other aspects of the system such as end-to-end performance, proclivity to hallucinate etc.

 How to evaluate and iterate in a real‑world setting:

 - Metrics and procedures
-  - Precision@k in addition to Recall@k to penalize irrelevant retrievals.
+  - Precision in addition to recall@k to penalize irrelevant retrievals.
   - End‑to‑end evaluation over a ground‑truth dataset of (prompt, documents, final answer), scoring both retrieval and generation.
   - Hallucination evaluation: verify that final answers are supported by retrieved chunks.
   - Human‑in‑the‑loop review: sample a subset of interactions weekly for manual labeling (correctness, relevance, faithfulness) and use feedback to guide iteration.